World Museum Tour- Hornsea Pottery Museum.

-This was to be a very special moment in our lives.
-We needed to calm down and take a deep breath as the anticipation of seeing over 2000 items of Hornsea pottery was too emotional.
+This was to be a very special moment in both Sarah’s life and mine.
+We needed to calm down and take a deep breath as the anticipation of seeing over 2000 items of Hornsea pottery was just too emotional.

 Hornsea pottery was a staple in the 70's and 80's minds of many people.
 We had a whole dinner service, biscuit barrels, egg cups, vases and the special stuff which was placed on the welsh dresser for best.